 Both the Samsung A30 and M30 come with an almost identical Super AMOLED capacitive touchscreen.
 The panel measures at 6.4-inches diagonally (84.2% screen-to-body ratio), with a resolution of 1080 x 2340 pixels, and 19.5:9 aspect ratio (403 PPI density).

-The only noticeable difference is that the Samsung A30 officially mentions that the glass used on the front for the display is Corning Glass 3, while the M30 has no official mention regarding display glass protection ratings.
+The only noticeable difference is that the Samsung A30 officially mentions that the glass used on the front for the display is Corning Glass 3.
+At the same time, the M30 has no official mention regarding display glass protection ratings.

 RAM and Storage